nansen-ai/evmchain-etl-table-definitions/README.md

 ## Debugging Table Defenition Files

-A utility script for debugging and verifying contract parsing in Ethereum data processing pipelines is available.
+A utility script for debugging and verifying contract parsing in EVM chains data processing pipelines is available.
 You can simply run

 ```
 python3 generate_parse_sql.py <path_to_table_definition_file> <date>